 For doctoral students, it’s important for students to choose a degree that best aligns with their personal interests and professional goals.
 For example, students might want a doctorate degree that allows them to teach, or a degree that allows them to continue their professional career outside of academia as a subject matter expert in their particular field.1

 Making the decision can be difficult, and the choice is personal.
-Ask ten different people which doctorate degree is the right one, and you’re likely to receive ten different answers.
+Ask ten different people which online doctoral program is the right one, and you’re likely to receive ten different answers.
 According to Dr. Steven Munkeby, Colorado Technical University’s Lead Doctoral Professor, a way to simplify the decision process is to ask yourself, “What do I plan to do once I obtain my doctorate degree?”1

 Types of Doctorate Degrees